Fuyukai/Reborn-Rebalance/README.rst

    work fine).

-   This was built on top of version 6.5.0a. **Versions must match!** Otherwise, you will get cryptic errors due to trainer teams not matching.
+   This was built on top of version 6.5.0a. **Versions must match!** Otherwise, you will get cryptic errors or silent crashes due to trainer teams not matching.

    (`Direct link to v6.5a <https://mega.nz/file/2ooSnSAY#hxkPf4rDICnRNr-rUz0fqsLR-L4DVMrrOtI1wZ91ka4>`__)